j5pu/phasionate_wordpress/wp-content/plugins/enhanced-media-library/readme.txt

 **Filter media items in WP admin.** Every media library screen is enhanced with the plugin's filters to search and sort your media files.
 With flexible plugin's options you can adjust what filters you will see in Grid and List modes of the media library and in post/page editor media popups, and what taxonomies you would like to edit when inserting media to posts/pages.
 The plugin works with custom post types as well.
 The options can also help you to force plugin's filters for third-party plugins or themes, manage media taxonomies archive pages, etc.

-**Order options.** Since version 2.1.4 you can control the orderby and order options for your media library.
-With "Custom Order" you can re-order media items within a category with drag and drop.
+**Order options.** With two options "Order media items by" (Date, Title, and Custom Order) and "Sort order" (Ascending and Descending) you can control media items order for all screens of the media library in WP admin.
+"Custom Order" allows to re-order media items within a category with drag and drop.
 This order will be used, in particular, for the gallery based on this category.

-= Filter-Based Image Galleries (Fully compatible with WordPress native gallery shortcode) =
+= Filter-Based Image Galleries =

+**Fully compatible with WordPress native gallery shortcode**

 Image categorizing can be useful for the front-end as well.
 To insert media galleries based on media categories you have to use the familiar format like `[gallery media_category="5" category="2" limit="10" monthnum="12" year="2015" orderby="title" order="DESC"]`.
 The PRO version of the plugin allows to manage gallery shortcode without "coding" at all.
 Just choose the settings with the plugin's UI in the familiar gallery edit popup and see your gallery live immediately in the post/page editor.

 To turn on the feature set "Enhanced gallery" option from Media Settings > Taxonomies > Options > Gallery.
 Please be advised that conflicts with other gallery plugins or themes are possible.
 Check your front-end and back-end gallery functionality after activating the feature.

-Compatibility ensured for plugins:

-* Jetpack Carousel
-* Jetpack Tiled Galleries
-* Simple Lightbox
-* Responsive Lightbox by dFactory

-Compatibility's possible with additional code ([learn more](http://www.wpuxsolutions.com/documents/enhanced-media-library/enhanced-gallery-issues/#s5)):

-* Photoswipe Masonry Gallery
-* Lightbox Gallery

-= MIME Types (Media File Types) =
+= MIME Types =

+**Media File Types**

 Another feature of the plugin is the MIME Types control.
 You can add new MIME types, delete existing ones, and point what file types are allowed for uploading.
 Initially, the plugin shows up the WordPress default MIME Type settings and creates the backup of them.
 The column "Add Filter" allows to add a MIME Type to plugin's filters so that you will be able to filter your media items not only by categories but also by the file type.
 You can set any label you wish to see in a filter with columns "Singular Label" and "Plural Label".